Top 100 arms makers' arms sales fall in 2011: study

 Sales totaled $410 billion, a 5-percent fall adjusted for currency swings, from $411 billion in 2010, the Stockholm International Peace Research Institute (SIPRI), which carries out independent research on international security, armaments and disarmament said in a statement.

 SIPRI, which has been compiling the list since 1989, does not include Chinese-based firms due to lack of available data.

-"Austerity policies and proposed and actual decreases in military expenditure as well as postponements in weapons programme procurement affected overall arms sales in North America and Western Europe," it said in a statement.
+"Austerity policies and proposed and actual decreases in military expenditure as well as postponements in weapons program procurement affected overall arms sales in North America and Western Europe," it said in a statement.

 "The drawdowns in Iraq and Afghanistan and the sanctions on arms transfers to Libya also played a role."

-Spending fell for the first time since the mid-90's, when defence spending had been falling after the end of the Cold War, said Susan Jackson, a researcher at SIPRI.
+Spending fell for the first time since the mid-90's, when defense spending had been falling after the end of the Cold War, said Susan Jackson, a researcher at SIPRI.

 Sales growth had already slowed in 2010, to 1 percent from 8 percent in 2009, as the withdrawal of foreign troops from Iraq held back demand.

 To the extent arms makers are affected by economic swings, many are late-cyclical as they have long delivery times and long-running contracts with governments.